Deep Dive

 3. Near-term Market Outlook

-What it means: The bias is cautiously bullish but fragile, dependent on continued calm in macro catalysts.
+What it means: The short-term bias is cautiously bullish, contingent on Bitcoin's strength.

 Conclusion